Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 Social Sphere Fund (84) 440

-Earmarked funding and income (86) 450
+Targeted funding and revenue (86) 450

-Retained earnings of previous years (84) 460
+Retained earnings from previous years (84) 460

-Uncovered loss of previous years (84) 465
+Uncovered loss from previous years (84) 465

 Uncovered loss of the reporting year (84) 475

-TOTAL for Section III 490
+TOTAL for section III 490

 IV.
 LONG TERM DUTIES